LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - **Text**: This is where the short answer question is entered.
 This will also be the text that is displayed in the Activities editing menu.

-- **Format**: the format can be changed by clicking the drop-down menu.
+- **Format**: the format can be changed by selecting the drop-down menu.
 Format options include:
     - Short answer, exact match
     - Short answer, regex match